Zen and the Art of Firewood

 “Winter is coming!”
 It’s time to hunker down to a nice, cozy fire.
 In our rural home, we have an energy-efficient wood stove for supplemental heat, and to enjoy the ambiance of a fire on a cold winter night.

-When we don’t have time to cut our own, we typically order seasoned wood and have it delivered.
+If you have the time and equipment, Gifford Pinchot National Forest offers a free firewood program for personal use.
+But, when we don’t have time to cut our own, we typically order seasoned wood and have it delivered.
 Some companies will stack for an extra charge, but we like to do it ourselves.

 Firewood delivered by dump truck, however, ends up in a large, jumbled pile in the yard.
 So… there you are – now you need to move and organize this mess.
 Where to start?